 - Energize – a Philadelphia based international training, consulting and publishing firm specialising in volunteerism.
 Led by President and leading volunteerism expert Susan J Ellis, Energize enables OzVPM to bring up to date global information and links to our website.
 Energize are also a key partner in our OzVPM Bookstore.

 - Established in 1999, International Volunteer Manager’s Day seeks to raise the global profile of the critical role which leaders of volunteer play in the effective mobilisation of volunteers.
 The day is celebrated on November 5 each year.
-OzVPM Director Andy Fryar has been the Chair of the global committee overseeing IVMDay since 2008. www.volunteermanagersday.org
+OzVPM Founder Andy Fryar has been the Chair of the global committee overseeing IVMDay since 2007. www.volunteermanagersday.org